OPEN BURN REQUIREMENTS

 El Paso County has strict guidelines.
-See link below.
+See the link below.
 Open Burns of Slash piles are allowed only when there are predicted or actual winds of 10 mph or less.
 All Open Burns of Slash piles conducted above 7000 feet in elevation are required to have three or more inches of snow on the ground around the slash.

-Controlled burns shall not be conducted 50 feet of a structure or combustible material.
+Controlled burns shall not be conducted within 50 feet of a structure or combustible material.
 Not to exceed 8X8X8 in size.